collinstommy/tc-blog/content/blog/a-case-against-type-selectors/index.md

 ```
 My feature image no longer relies on being within `.news` and being an `img` tag.

-This leads into another disadvantage of type selector styling:
+This leads to another disadvantage of type selector styling:

 ## Reliance on element types
 By tying styles to an element type I am introducing the need to change CSS if I need to add these styles to another element.
 Using my old element styling the following markup will require a change in CSS